MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-event-tracing-to-kernel-mode-drivers.md

     ```

-    Add the **EventRegister*&lt;provider&gt;*** macro to your [*DriverEntry*](https://msdn.microsoft.com/library/windows/hardware/ff544113) function.
+    Add the **EventRegister\<*provider*\>** macro to your [*DriverEntry*](https://msdn.microsoft.com/library/windows/hardware/ff544113) function.
 Add this function after the code that creates and initializes the device object.
-Note that you must match the call to the **EventRegister*&lt;provider&gt;*** function with a call to **EventUnregister*&lt;provider&gt;***.
-You can unregister the driver in your driver's [**Unload**](https://msdn.microsoft.com/library/windows/hardware/ff564886) routine.
+Note that you must match the call to the **EventRegister\<*provider*\>** function with a call to **EventUnregister\<*provider*\>**.
+You can unregister the driver in your driver's [DRIVER_UNLOAD](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nc-wdm-driver_unload) routine.

     ```ManagedCPlusPlus
        // DriverEntry function
        // ...

        // Register with ETW
        //
         EventRegisterSample_Driver();
     ```

 3. Add the generated code to your driver's source files to write (raise) the events you specified in the manifest.
 The header file you compiled from the manifest contains the generated code for the driver.
-Use the **EventWrite*&lt;event&gt;*** functions defined in the header file to publish trace messages to ETW.
+Use the **EventWrite\<*event*\>** functions defined in the header file to publish trace messages to ETW.
 For example, the following code shows the macros for events defined in evntdrvEvents.h for the [Eventdrv sample](http://go.microsoft.com/fwlink/p/?linkid=256109).

     The macros to write these events are called: `EventWriteStartEvent`, `EventWriteSampleEventA`, and `EventWriteUnloadEvent`.
-As you can see in the definition of these macros, the macro definition automatically includes an **EventEnabled*&lt;event&gt;*** macro that checks if the event is enabled.
+As you can see in the definition of these macros, the macro definition automatically includes an **EventEnabled\<*event*\>** macro that checks if the event is enabled.
 The check eliminate the need to build the payload if the event is not enabled.

     ```ManagedCPlusPlus
     ///